tdpreece/django_packaging/README.md

 ```

 ## Requirements
-The following is a list of what I wanted from a packaging solution.

 * [x] Not include tests in package that gets installed by users
 * [x] Test against multiple versions of Django - tox